outpost-os/sentry-kernel/doc/concepts/concepts/security.rst

 Supported compiler featuresets are the following:

-   * **harden-compares**: For every logical test that survives gimple optimizations and is not the condition in a conditional branch (for example, conditions tested for conditional moves, or to store in boolean variables), emit extra code to compute and verify the reversed condition, and to call __builtin_trap if the results do not match.
+   * **harden-compares**: For every logical test that survives GIMPLE optimizations and is not the condition in a conditional branch (for example, conditions tested for conditional moves, or to store in boolean variables), emit extra code to compute and verify the reversed condition, and to call __builtin_trap if the results do not match.